WTGS: Early years, cable disputes, and near-bankruptcy (19851996)

 Business and Minority Coalition Broadcasters, Inc., a consortium of six investors from Charleston, South Carolina, filed an application with the Federal Communications Commission (FCC) to build a new television station on channel 28 in Hardeeville (15 mi from the allocation city of Savannah, the maximum distance permitted), which would transmit from a site on St. Helena Island and reach audiences from Kiawah Island in the northeast to Savannah in the southwest.
 The FCC approved the license on November 17, 1981, and it took the call sign WTGS, with a planned start date in September 1982.

 The WTGS construction permit was purchased in 1983 by American Communications and Television (AC&T), a company based in Gainesville, Florida.
 This cable and communications firm was making an incursion into new full-power and low-power independent stations across the country.
 It was another two years before movement began in earnest to build the station, whose founding general manager and 20% owner, John Bailie, had previously built two other Southern independents: WPTY in Memphis and WAWS-TV in Jacksonville.
 Planned programming included movies and children's programming in the morning and afternoon, with few commercial interruptions; Bailie stated that WTGS was the first TV station "programmed exclusively for the Lowcountry".
 The station signed on September 1, 1985, as the market's first general entertainment independent outlet.

 On July 19, 1985 (a few months before WTGS officially signed on), a federal judge struck down the "must-carry" rule imposed by the FCC, which required cable television operators to carry all commercial over-the-air stations within 35 mi of its community of service.
 This decision was challenging for WTGS, as Bailie felt that it would cause the new station to become "squeezed out of the market".
 By August 30, Savannah Cablevision, along with seven other local cable operators, had agreed to carry WTGS.
-However, Plantation Cablevision on Hilton Head Island and Hargray Cablevision in Hardeeville, were among dozens of other local cable operators that refused to carry WTGS.
+However, two cable systems on the South Carolina side of the market, Plantation Cablevision on Hilton Head Island and Hargray Cablevision in Hardeeville, were among dozens of other local cable operators that refused to carry the station.
 WTGS was one of the first stations to pay for carriage on a cable system, leasing a channel from Savannah Cablevision for $2,000 a month.
 In particular, WTGS stated that Plantation Cablevision refused to carry the station, as they considered it to be competition; however, Plantation Cablevision stated that they did not carry WTGS due to the removal of the must-carry rule.
 Plantation Cablevision also denied having wanted WTGS to pay for access to its cable system.
 The controversy continued that September, when Plantation Cablevision announced a new emergency warning system for Hilton Head Island.
 This angered Bailie, as he was concerned that those who did not subscribe to Plantation Cablevision's service would not be able to receive emergency information; WTGS decided to create its own emergency warning system instead.